Determining Creditable Grain Products in the CACFP

 - RTE cereals are only creditable toward the grains component for infants at snack.

-- RTE cereals must meet the sugar requirement of no more than 6 grams (g) of sugar per dry ounce (oz) and either have a whole grain or enriched grain as the first grain ingredient, or be fortified.
+- RTE cereals must meet the sugar standard of no more than 6 grams (g) of total sugars per dry ounce (oz) and either have a whole grain or enriched grain as the first grain ingredient, or be fortified.

 - Instant and hot cereals are never creditable toward the grains component for infants.